Gedee Car Museum

-Gedee Car Museum or GD Museum, is a private vintage car museum located in the city of Coimbatore, India.
+Gedee Car Museum is a private vintage car museum located in the city of Coimbatore, India.

 History

-The museum was founded by GD Gopal in 2015 as a commemoration of his late father, Gopalswamy Doraiswamy Naidu.
+The museum was founded by G. D. Gopal in 2015 as a commemoration of his father, G. D. Naidu.
 During its inauguration, the museum was endowed with a distinctive assortment of automobiles originating from Britain, Germany, Japan, France, Spain, and the United States.
 This collection encompasses nearly 35 different brands and comprises the private accumulation of G.D.
 Naidu Charities, which has been amassing these vehicles for over four decades.
 Also, the museum received eight cars donated by other vintage car enthusiasts.

 Collections

 As of August 2023, the museum covers an area of 23,500 square feet and accommodates a total of 110 cars.